nnaumenko/webconfig-ESP8266-tempmon/readme.md

 This prototype project implements simple web-server for the configuration purposes.
 During the initial setup user holds Config Button and powers the device on (or alternatively resets the device with Reset Button).
 In this case device sets up a wireless access point with known SSID and password.
 User connects to this access point, configures and saves the network settings using web browser.

 After setup is complete, the device is powered off-then-on (or reset with Reset Button) with Config Button released.
-Device connect to configured wireless network and operates routinely.
+Device connects to configured wireless network and operates routinely.

 ## Highlights